Protests of 1968: France

+The May 1968 protests in France began with student mobilizations against rigid university rules and conservative social values.
+Subsequently, the movement expanded with the participation of workers, resulting in general strikes that paralyzed the country and placed the government in a serious political crisis.

 Italy

 On 1 March, a clash known as the Battle of Valle Giulia took place between students and police in the faculty of architecture in the Sapienza University of Rome.
 In March, Italian students closed the university for 12 days during an anti-war protest.